 The governing body, the head teacher and all members of staff are constantly striving to improve and develop the school.
-This was recognised by OFSTED in their June 2018 inspection following which the school was graded as good in all areas and the subsequent Section 48 inspection in which the school was graded as outstanding.
+This was recognised by OFSTED in their November 2023 Section 5, June 2018 Section 8 inspections following which the school was graded as good in all areas and the 2019 Section 48 inspection in which the school was graded as outstanding.
 The school continues to be successful with ongoing improvement in pupil progress and attainment which reflects a whole school drive to consistently raise standards.
 This can be seen in the school SAT results available on our website.

-General Areas for Development Summary for 2023 -2024
+General Areas for Development Summary for 2024 -2025